 Professor of Clinical Radiation Oncology, USC Keck School of Medicine

 4DxV four-dimensional X-ray imaging technology provides a state-of-the-art, non-invasive way of understanding regional lung motion and airflow in real-time within the breathing lungs.
 This enables highly detailed maps of both the patterns of lung motion and pulmonary function, with functional deficits detected through local differences in movement.

+[Three]

+Professor of Clinical Radiation Oncology, USC Keck School of Medicine

+4Dx's patented XV Technology is four-dimensional lung function imaging analysis uniquely and non-invasively measures lung airflow in real-time within the breathing lungs.
+This enables highly detailed maps of patterns of lung ventilation and airflow, with disease detected and monitored through deficits in ventilation.